beckypdata/DataCleaningProject/CodeBook.md

 ###Data Cleaning Project Goal

-Select vectors from the original study that represent mean and standard deviation.
-For each combination of subject and activity, calculate a representative mean value for the selected vectors.
+Select vectors from the original study that represent mean and standard deviation for each combination of subject and activity.
+For the selected vectors, calculate a mean value.
 Store results in a tidy data set.

+The specific measurements retained from the original study (79 in total) are spelled out in the Code Book section below.

 ###Approach Within Project Script